Santiago123786/COT2000C-Demo/README.md

 # COT2000C-Demo
-A repository to keep COT2000 labs code
+A repository to keep COT2000 labs code.